 4. When in safe mode, go to Settings and select Apps

 8. Restart into standard mode.
-The Netalpha virus should be gone.
+The Netalpha undefined should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.